amirreza-saffarian/reock-compactness-reserve-design/data/README.md

-Input data used in the computational experiments.
+The main input data provided with this repository are stored in the `data/` directory.